soumyags/Call-Center-KPI-Analysis/README.md

 INTRODUCTION

-This month last year, I applied for an online internship with PWC, through forage.
+ I applied for an online internship with PWC, through forage.

 It was an exciting experience, the goal was to lay hold on real-time dataset and come up with insights for the assumed companies.